 Strong dollar: Despite a recent pull-back, the dollar is still near record levels against the Mexican peso.
-This makes everything less-expensive.
-At current exchange rates, expats have almost 100% more buying power than they had in 2008.
+This makes everything less expensive.
+At current exchange rates, expats have almost 100% more buying power than they had 10 years ago.

-Residency In Mexico

-Is fast and easy.
+Residency in Mexico is fast and easy.
 And unlike most of the world's countries, you can even qualify with savings in lieu of a formal pension.

-I got my (retiree) residency visa at a Mexican consulate in the U.S. in about 20 minutes.
+I got my (retiree) residency visa at a Mexican consulate in the States in about 20 minutes.
 You'll hear lots of "easy residency" claims from other countries, but nobody beats this one.

-Most people opt for a four-year temporary residency, followed by an upgrade to permanent residency... but you can go directly to permanent residency if you like, by demonstrating a slightly-higher income or more savings.
+Most people opt for a four-year temporary residency, followed by an upgrade to permanent residency... but you can go directly to permanent residency by demonstrating a slightly higher income or more savings.

 Thresholds are low.
-To qualify for the most-popular visa options, you need to show US\$1,300 in monthly income, or US \$21,500 in savings, or US\$170,000 in real estate, per the Phoenix consulate (other consulates will differ).
+To qualify for the most-popular visa options, you need to show US\$1,300 in monthly income, or US\$21,500 in savings, or US\$170,000 in real estate.